 - Ragyo in Kill la Kill takes her own life rather than surrendering to the humans she looked down on after Ryuko defeats her, pulling out her own Life-Fiber infused heart and crushing it while promising that the Life Fibers will return someday.
 A single life fiber strand floats off into space.

-- The Promised Neverland: Ray's original plan to help Norman and Emma escape the orphanage was to burn himself alive as a distraction the night before he would be eaten by the demons.
+- Ray's original plan to help Norman and Emma escape the orphanage was to burn himself alive as a distraction the night before he would be eaten by the demons.
 He spent his entire life building himself up as the most valuable product that would only be eaten by the demon leadership.
 Burning himself would destroy all of his value and Norman and Emma's escape meant there would be no replacement.
 He could have come up with any other plan but chose this one because it screwed over everyone involved in the orphanage.
 Thankfully, Norman figured out Ray's plan and came up with a new one that only required faking his Self-Immolation and allowed all the kids over four to escape.

 - Trigun: The Gung Ho Guns were created with the express purpose of making Vash suffer, as he was taught that all life was precious, even those that are utterly immoral to boot.
-A good chunk of them is Not Afraid to Die and more than willing to kill themselves when defeated.
+A good chunk of them are Not Afraid to Die and more than willing to kill themselves when defeated.
 Probably the most notable being The Dragon of the bunch, Legoto Bluesummers, who goes out via Suicide by Cop explicitly to prove Vash's Technical Pacifist ideals are wrong by threatening to kill Milly and Merryl if Vash doesn't kill him instead.

 - A minor variation in Les Tuniques Bleues: Chesterfield is going around a prison camp to recruit men for the cavalry in exchange for a lighter sentence.
 He gives the job offer to a man whose neck is already in the noose, who then tells the executioners to get on with it.
 Chesterfield is then told the man had been sentenced to death for desertion from the cavalry.